-3 Regularisation
+4 Regularisation

 For unfolding, regularisation conditions are imposed.
-The regularisation is given by the scalar product $(\tau Lz, \tau Lz)$, where z is the difference of the unfolding result to a bias vector and L is a matrix describing the regularisation scheme.
-The parameter τ gives the strength of the regularisation.
+For the Tikhonov methods TUnfold, TUnfoldSys or TUnfoldDensity, the regularisation is given by the scalar product ( $\tau Lz$ , $\tau Lz$ ), where z is the difference of the unfolding result to a bias vector and L is a matrix describing the regularisation scheme.
+The parameter $\tau$ gives the strength of the regularisation.
 The number of columns of L is identical to the number of unfolded bins.
 The number of rows reflects the number of regularisation conditions, it may be different from the number of columns.